eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

   - #link(<ndvi>)[NDVI]

-  For the temperature and moisture, we used a `DHT22` sensor, which is very common and that reflects in very good software support.
+  For the temperature and moisture, we used a `DHT22` sensor, which is very common and that is reflected in very good software support.

   === DHT22 <dht22>